-With Carrier Freedom™, we’ll pay off your device payments and service contracts via prepaid MasterCard® card (or prepaid virtual MasterCard) when you sign up for qualifying service and finance a new device, and for a limited time only, you can keep your current device.
+With Carrier Freedom, we’ll pay off your service contracts and device payments (up to $650 per line) via prepaid MasterCard® card (or prepaid virtual MasterCard) when you sign up for qualifying service and finance a new device, and for a limited time only, you can keep your current device.

 Allow 15-30 days after submission to receive your prepaid card, as long as the associated line is still active.
 If you participated in Carrier Freedom before May 31, 2017, a device trade-in was required and reimbursement was covered by a trade-in credit to your bill as well as a prepaid MasterCard card (or prepaid virtual MasterCard).
 If you're a Verizon customer, come to T-Mobile and #GetOutoftheRed.